voostindie/markdown-from-template/README.md

     #Movie
 ```

 This is the template for the file contents.
 It contains five variables: `title` and `rating`, `day`, `month` and `year`.
 The first one, `title` was already used in the filename.
 MFT will prompt you for it only once.
 The `rating` is used to generate a *starbar*.
-The last three variables were already mentioned: these get default values from the current date.
+The last three variables were already mentioned: these get default values from the current date and prompting for them is suppressed.

 ### Putting it all together

-Let's say I watched [1917](https://www.imdb.com/title/tt8579674) yesterday, and I want to write a short review of it.
+Let's say I just watched [1917](https://www.imdb.com/title/tt8579674) and I want to write a short review of it.

 I run `mft Movie`

-MFT will prompt me for the title, rating, day, month and year.
-All except the title have default values.
-I change the rating from 3 to 4 and the day from today to yesterday.
+MFT will prompt me for the title and the rating.
+I change the default rating from 3 to 4.

 This leaves me with a file `1917.md` with the following contents: